Linouth/iCatch-V50-Playground/images/Akaso M50 Pro SE/README.md

 ![Inside back](back.jpg)

 ![SPI Flash chip](spi_flash.jpg)
 A Winbond flash chip.
-A dump of the chip can be found here: https://github.com/Linouth/iCatch-V50-Playground/blob/master/fw/v50ProSE/winbond_dump.bin
+A dump of the chip can be found in the reversing folder